starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 ![demo](https://raw.githubusercontent.com/starfi5h/DSP_Mod/dev/SampleAndHoldSim/img/demo5.gif)
 The mod control panel is on the statistics panel - performance test.
 Ratio - PlanetFactory is updated every x ticks.
 The input field can set the value higher than 10.
-Focus Local - When enabled, the local planet factory will always be active.
+Focus Local - When enabled, the local planet/star will always be active.
 It can give a better gaming experience.
 **Warning: Because this mod manipulates stats data and item generation, it may disable Milkyway upload.**
 **Warning: This mod is not fully tested against Dark Fog enemies, back up your saves before using it.**